-The Istrian peninsula, situated in the west of Croatia, actually belongs to 3 countries – Croatia, Slovenia and Italy.
+The Istrian peninsula, situated in the west of Croatia, actually belongs to three countries – Croatia, Slovenia and Italy.

 This means there’s a brilliant blend of cultures, history and cuisine to be found in Istria.